Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Version 16 was released in March 2021 and brought one major change, which was the migration of OpenJDK to Git.
 The OpenJDK source code has been migrated from Mercurial to Git.
 The reason was the size of the metadata files, better tools and hosting.

-Source: java SE 16
+Source: Java SE 16

 Java SE 15